AgnosticUI/agnosticui/site/docs/docs/setup.md

 npm install agnostic-react # or yarn add agostic-react
 ```

-From there you can follow the appropriate package directions below…
+From there you can follow the appropriate framework-specific instructions below…

 ### React